-This leaflet is for people with kidney conditions who need to eat pureed food.
+This leaflet is for people who need to eat pureed food.
 It explains what pureed foods are to help you choose the right food when you are in hospital and at home.
 If you have any questions, please speak to your dietitian or speech and language therapist.